-

 About us

-MHPN is unique, in that its activities purposely cross boundaries of discipline, mode of practice (private and public) and location to encourage and foster the development of interdisciplinary collaboration.
+MHPN is unique, in that its activities purposely cross boundaries of discipline, mode of practice (private and public) and location to encourage and foster the development of multidisciplinary collaboration.

 W woman holding a clipboard is shaking hands with another woman and smiling

-This is achieved through the delivery of two core programs: the National Networks Program and the Online Professional Development Program, consisting of webinars and podcasts.
+Key to meeting these purposes is engaging mental health and health practitioners in our two core programs: the National Networks Program and the Online Professional Development Program, consisting of webinars and podcasts.

 A group of men and women sit around a table smiling and talking